jseonkim/APJC-TechSummit-2018-java-microservice-workshop/readme.md

 3. Verify the changes

 ### Add New service (optional)
-- If you have enough time, then proceed this optional tasks
+- If you have enough time, then proceed this optional tasks.
 - Use UserService Task
 - Create a new service with TargetGroup "workshop/images*"
 - Modify CFN templates, add new service, change it, and modify master.yaml